Hucknall demolition firm wins award double at the Midlands Family Business Awards

-Total Reclaims Demolition, which began trading in 1993, won the public vote by topping the People’s Choice category in the annual award ceremony and managing director Melvyn Cross, son of the firm’s founder, secured his team’s second award by winning Director of the Year.
+Total Reclaims Demolition, of Baker Brook Industrial Estate, Wigwam Lane, which began trading in 1993, won the public vote by topping the People’s Choice category in the annual award ceremony.

-Speaking after the double award win, Melvyn said: “I’m totally blown away.
-It would be such an honour to have been named Director of the Year in any year, but to come as it has on the firm’s 30th birthday is just amazing.
+And managing director Melvyn Cross, son of the firm’s founder, the late Melvyn senior, made it double delight as he was crowned director of the year.

 Advertisement